teknoskillz/CreepcamV1/README.md

 Creepcam Version 1.1B5 Original Source.
 Courtesy of Jeff Preshing.
 ###################################################################

 -- Probably the best overall chasecam made for Quake.
-Uses SVC_VIEWPORT as part of its main component, focuses on (2) clients not just one.
+Has autoswitch feature, focuses on (2) clients not just one.

 Source code for original Creepcam chase cam used in Quake.
 Embedded in original progs.dat type structure.